-Differences Between an AA Degree and Certificate
+Differences between an Associate Degree and Certificate

 Degree and Certificate Requirements

 There are basically three types of courses that make up the